 The rubbish and recycling group of activities is focused on the appropriate disposal of refuse in the District.
 Under the Waste Minimisation Act 2008, Council has a Waste Management and Minimisation Plan, which encourages effective and efficient waste management and minimisation.

-Year Programme

-Year 3 No major projects
+Year Programmes Year 3 (2023/24) No major projects

-(2023/24)